Do you love solo lunches?

 Just existing carefully.

-Sometimes it’s much smaller than that.
+It’s much smaller than that.

 A slower lunch.